Blue Earth, Minnesota

 Blue Earth is a city in Faribault County, Minnesota, United States, at the confluence of the east and west branches of the Blue Earth River.
 The population was 3,174 at the 2020 census.
 It is the county seat of Faribault County.
 It is home to a statue of the Jolly Green Giant.
 Additionally, Interstate 90 is centered on Blue Earth, as the east and west construction teams met here in 1978.
 As a tribute, there is a golden stripe of concrete on the interstate near Blue Earth.
 This draws an analogy to the golden spike set in the first transcontinental railroad.
+Approximately three miles south of Blue Earth is the Blue Earth Municipal Airport.

 History

 Blue Earth was platted in 1856.
 The city took its name from the Blue Earth River which surrounds the town.
-The river was given the Dakota name "Mahka-to" (meaning Blue Earth) for the blue-black clay found in the river banks.
+The river was given the Dakota language name makȟátȟo (meaning "blue earth") for the blue-green clay found in the river banks, from the phrase makato osa watapa: "the river where blue earth is gathered".

 A post office has been in operation at Blue Earth since 1856.

+The city celebrated its sesquicentennial in the summer of 2006 with community events, including a concert headlined by Peter Noone of Herman's Hermits.

 Attractions and community achievements

 The Jolly Green Giant statue attracts over 14,000 visitors a year.
 In July 2007, the Blue Earth City Council approved space for a Green Giant memorabilia museum.
-In 2018 a building was built across from the Giant statue to house the museum, the Chamber and tourism offices, and the building is also welcome center.
+In 2018 a building was built across from the Giant statue to house the museum, the Chamber and tourism offices, and the building is also the welcome center.
 Lowell Steen, of Blue Earth, has collected thousands of Green Giant items and will permanently loan them to the museum.

 Steinberg Nature Park is a 33-acre (13.35 ha) park located east of Blue Earth on County Road 16.
 The park has a half-mile (0.8 km) trail and a picnic shelter.

 Prior to football playoffs the Minneapolis Star Tribune had a Coaches Poll who voted each week for the Best Football Team in the State.
 In 1964, 1965 and 1966, the Blue Earth High School Bucs were rated #1 for 3 consecutive years holding many of their opponents to negative total yards.
 In 1972, the football team went 9-1 and played in the first state football playoffs and lost.
 The 1990 football team finished third in Minnesota for Class A. On November 24, 2012, the 2012 football team won the division 3A championship by defeating Rochester Lourdes High School by a score of 30–7.

 The Blue Earth Bucs high school wrestling program has the second-most individual state champions on record in Minnesota with 50.

 On Sept.
 10–12, 1999, The Order of the Arrow (OA), a group within the Boy Scouts of America, held its Section C-1A Conclave in Blue Earth.
 Seven OA Lodges, representing councils from Iowa, Minnesota, North Dakota and South Dakota, attended the event.